Caleb Moore: Vocals

 Founded in 2016 by Eddie LaFlash (Guitar, Synth, Vocals), Collin Maynard (Drums, Synths), and Laken Stokes (Bass Guitar, Vocals, Synth), the project's first self-titled demo was released on October 13th, 2017.

 Though raw and gritty, these songs would serve as the foundation for the project and would eventually come back to life on future releases.
 However, it only took Decent News two months to start seeing their true potential as they fired off their next single “Skin Puddle / Deafland” on December 8th, 2017.
 This release saw the emergence of Caleb Moore taking over vocal duties and also served as a teaser for their upcoming debut album “Filth”.
 From an amateur understanding of recording and producing, the clean cut sound found on “Skin Puddle / Deafland” was eons away from anything on their demo.
-Taking queues from such band as KMFDM and Front Line Assembly, the project produced two pummeling tracks of pure mayhem.
+Taking cues from such band as KMFDM and Front Line Assembly, the project produced two pummeling tracks of pure mayhem.

 January of 2018 found Decent News hyping up their upcoming album “Filth” with a brand new single titled 'Halogen'.
 With the help of their newfound record label Machine Man Records, the band was able to reach a wider audience and infect them with their destructive synthesized metal and industrial hybrid.
 With a demo, two singles, and a new record label signing under their belt, it was finally time for Decent